pantheon-systems/documentation/source/content/composer.md

 We recommend the Pull Request workflow for single site use cases, and for most use cases involving larger site portfolios such as EDUs.
 You can create a "template" repository based off Pantheon's example repositories and customize it to your liking, then use the template to create new sites.

-However, this method does not support One-click updates in the Site Dashboard.
+However, this method does not support one-click updates in the Site Dashboard.
 Adopting this WebOps workflow means forgoing all other update techniques in favor of Composer.
 If your use case requires a simpler update strategy for non-technical site admins, this workflow could present problems scaling or at the very least require additional training for your development team.

+To maintain a Composer-based workflow with one-click updates through the Dashboard, consider using [Integrated Composer](/integrated-composer).

 ## Custom Upstream Workflow

-It is possible to preserve the functionality of Pantheon's One-click updates in the Site Dashboard for Composer managed sites created from a [Custom Upstream](/custom-upstream), however its use case is quite narrow.
+Use [Integrated Composer](/integrated-composer) to preserve the functionality of Pantheon's one-click updates from the Site Dashboard for Composer-managed sites created from a [Custom Upstream](/custom-upstream).

 A Custom Upstream based off Pantheon's example repositories would need to commit all dependencies.
 Updates via Composer would only happen at the Custom Upstream repository level by a single repository maintainer.
-Those updates would then trickle down to sites created from the Custom Upstream as One-click updates in the Pantheon Site Dashboard.
+Those updates would then trickle down to sites created from the Custom Upstream as one-click updates in the Pantheon Site Dashboard.

 This workflow has one very serious shortcoming, that is site-specific dependencies are likely to cause a lot of conflicts.
 The practical use case for this WebOps workflow is for a large group of sites that require a single set of dependencies.
 You should only use this method if you don’t intend to use site specific themes, modules, or plugins downstream.

 You can also prevent upstream updates by [setting an empty upstream](/guides/composer-convert/#change-upstreams).
-This action is available to Site Owner, Organization Administrator, and Users in Charge roles.
+This action is available to Site Owner, Organization Administrator, and User in Charge roles.

 ## Next Steps